MAGALA-RICHARD/apsimNGpy/docs/README.md

     A string representing the hierarchical path of nodes in the order:
     'simulations.Soil.soil_child.crop.indices.parameter'.
 Soil here is a constant

 - The components 'simulations', 'crop', and 'indices' can be `None`.
-    - Example of a `None`-inclusive path: 'None.Soil.physical.None.None.BD'
+- Example of a `None`-inclusive path: **Inline Code**: `'None.Soil.physical.None.None.BD'`
 - If `indices` is a list, it is expected to be wrapped in square brackets.
 - Example when `indices` are not `None`: 'None.Soil.physical.None.[1].BD'
 - if simulations please use square blocks
    Example when `indices` are not `None`: '[maize_simulation].physical.None.[1].BD'

 **Note: **
 - The `soil_child` node might be replaced in a non-systematic manner, which is why indices are used to handle this complexity.
 - When a component is `None`, default values are used for that part of the path.
 See the documentation for the `replace_soil_property_values` function for more information on default values.

 :param param_values:
     A list of parameter values that will replace the existing values in the specified path.